In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Adjustable Espresso Tray

-The adjustable cup tray ensures the best height for producing stunning espresso coffee with minimal disruption to the crema, and reduced splashing.
+The adjustable cup tray ensures the best height for producing stunning espresso with minimal disruption to the crema, and reduced splashing.

 100% Ceramic Burrs